azmenak/reactivate/README.md

 - `gulp build` to create a serveable build
 - Use `NODE_ENV=production` for production ready builds
 - Deploy to gh-pages using `gulp deploy`
+- `NODE_ENV=production gulp deploy` will build and deploy to production